grevian/palworld-ondemand/README.md

             desiredCount=1,
         )
         print("Updated desiredCount to 1")
+        return f"Updated desiredCount to 1 for {SERVICE}" # to Slack response.
     else:
         print("desiredCount already at 1")
+        return f"desiredCount already at 1 for {SERVICE}" # to Slack response.
 ```

 This file is also in this repository in the `lambda` folder.
 Change the region, cluster, or service on lines 3-5 if needed.
 Then, click the `Deploy` button.
 Switch back to your server region now so that we don't create anything in the wrong region later.